Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

 The theory of \emph{parity sheaves}, originating in work of Juteau-Mautner-Williamson \cite{JMW14}, has driven many recent developments in geometric representation theory: see \cite{AR15, AR16, MR18, AMRW, W18} for a sampling of applications.
 Parity sheaves are defined somewhat similarly to perverse sheaves, but with \emph{parity} conditions instead of inequalities on cohomological degrees.

-In this section we develop a theory of \emph{relative} parity sheaves on affine Grassmannians arising in $p$-adic geometry.
+In this section, we develop a theory of \emph{relative} parity sheaves on affine Grassmannians arising in $p$-adic geometry.
 The usage of the adjective ``relative'' is in the same sense as ``relative perversity'' of Hansen-Scholze \cite{HS23}: it means parity along the geometric fibers of a morphism.
-In practice the morphism is the projection of a Beilinson-Drinfeld type affine Grassmannian to the base.
+In practice, the morphism is usually the projection of a Beilinson-Drinfeld type affine Grassmannian to the base.
 Leslie-Lonergan \cite{LL} introduced the ``Tate-parity sheaves'' as the analogue of parity sheaves in Tate categories, and we also develop a theory of ``relative Tate-parity sheaves'' on families of affine Grassmannians.

-The main results of the structure theory of relative (Tate-)parity sheaves include the calculation of Ext groups, the vanishing of maps between incongruous objects, the Krull-Schmidt property, the rigidity of indecomposable objects, and the existence of relative (Tate-)parity sheaves associated to each stratum.
+The main results of the structure theory of relative (Tate-)parity sheaves include the calculation of Ext groups, the vanishing of maps between incongruous objects, the fact that tilting objects are relative Tate-parity, and the generation of all relative (Tate-)parity sheaves by direct sums of shifts of tilting objects.
 Some of the difficulties are similar to those present in the theory of perverse sheaves on $p$-adic affine Grassmannians: the lack of a definitive dimension theory for adic spaces, and the failure of constructibility for the sheaves of interest.
 There are also some new technical issues, coming from the fact that the Ext-vanishing properties underlying the structure theory of parity sheaves have an ``absolute'' nature, which is in tension with the ``relative'' nature of our definitions.
+Moreover, the Krull-Schmidt property, which was an important technical property underpinning \cite{RW} and \cite{LL}, fails badly in the relative situation, due to the complicated nature of local systems on a general profinite set.
 The theory of ULA sheaves developed in \cite{FS} ultimately helps us to overcome these difficulties.

 We now give an overview of the contents of this section.
 In \S \ref{ssec: relative parity} we define relative parity complexes, etc. on $\Gr_{G, S/\Div_X^1}$ for a small v-stack $S$ over $\Div_X^1$ and establish their structure theory (mostly for the case where $S$ is strictly totally disconnected).
 In \S \ref{ssec: small smith-treumann} we introduce a ``small'' version of the Tate category for $\Gr_{G, S/\Div_X^1}$, the adjective ``small'' referring to that the sheaves are required to have strong finiteness properties, and a ``small'' version of Smith-Treumann localization.
 In \S \ref{ssec: Tate-parity} we define relative Tate-parity complexes, etc. on $\Gr_{G, S/\Div_X^1}$ and establish their structure theory.
 In \S \ref{ssec: even maps} we define ``even maps'' and prove that they preserve relative parity, and next in \S \ref{ssec: demazure} we apply this to certain Demazure resolutions in order to show that relative parity sheaves exist for all strata, and that relative parity is preserved by convolution.
 In \S \ref{ssec: modular reduction} we study the interaction of relative parity sheaves with modular reduction $\FF$ and the operation $\TT$.
 This is used in \S \ref{ssec: lifting functor} to define the ``lifting functor'' \`a la Leslie-Lonergan, which will constitute a key step in the construction of the Brauer functor.